Network Rail offer Read&Write to every employee, seeing it is as software "much more than a support for staff with specific challenges".

 “A colleague came to us who was struggling at work with dyslexia” recalls Minaxi.
 “She mentioned that she’d been using Read&Write at university, and had found it really valuable.
 As an organisation we have a duty of care from a reasonable adjustments perspective.
 We quickly realised there was an assistive technology solution that outperformed everything else on the market.”

-Installed on PCs and tablets, Read&Write for Windows helps staff members with neurodiverse challenges and visual disabilities who can benefit from extra help with emails, documents and using the web.
+Installed on PCs and tablets, Read&Write for Windows helps neurodivergent staff members and those with visual disabilities who can benefit from extra help with emails, documents and using the web.

 Network Rail’s enterprise-wide license entitles every employee to access Read&Write on their PC, laptop or tablet without restrictions: it’s right there for anyone who wants it, whenever they need it.